aanyatash/systems-code-portfolio/printf/README.md

 The purpose of this code is to create a string formatting library.
 So, this includes a strings library which can concatenate and copy strings and a printf library which supports the %x, %d, %c, %s, %p, %%, %pI format codes.
 The user inputs to the printf function are assumed to be well-formed.

 The most common bugs I ran into with this library were pointer or memory bugs and to debug these I would go into gdb and step through my code to see what was happening.
 Writing unit tests to account for edge cases and to ensure intended functionality was also how I debugged my code.
-Since, I couldn't print anything out these were the two methods that were used for debugging.
+Since I couldn't print anything out, these were the two methods that were used for debugging.

 Coding the disassembler took a lot of time as I had to read through the ARM intrsuction set manual and learn how load/store, branch, and data processing instructions were encoded.